vsg-dev/VulkanSceneGraph/docs/Design/DesignPrinciplesAndPhilosophy.md

 ## Performance

-Performance can be mean different things to different applications, some applications maximum framerate may be the goal, others frame drops when targetting a fixed frame rate is critical, while others may look to minimize power demands required to achieve a target frame rate and visual quality.
+Performance can be mean different things to different applications, some applications maximum framerate may be the goal, others avoiding frame drops when targetting a fixed frame rate is critical, while others may look to minimize power demands required to achieve a target frame rate and visual quality.
 In all these cases overall efficiency of taking a representation of 2d or 3d world and rendering it on a GPU the key determiner, the lower overhead on the complete computer system the better the effeciency and potential performance.

 The stages of work that are crucial to undertake effeciently with a graphics application are: